Sigurre/Kickstart/M1/1.1/README.md

 * Delete the directory that contains one of the files you made

 ## PROMPT 3
 We're going to continue working with files in some more advanced (but practical) ways.
-As usual I recommend using the directory this submodule is housed in as your sandbox. *These should be done using just the terminal and a single command*
+As usual I recommend using the directory this submodule is housed in as your sandbox. *These should be done using just the terminal and a single command.*

-* List all of the files in the `/bin` directory and put the results in a txt file.
+* List all of the files in the `/bin` directory and put the results in a txt file
 * Print the contents of the file to the terminal and filter out just the word "sleep".
 Your output should look like this:

 ```